jlbcontrols/Flintium/README.md

 SETUP
 Open Git Bash in /Ignition/data/projects folder, and run ```git clone https://github.com/jlbcontrols/Flintium```
 Import UDTs into Ignition (files located at /flintium-tags/udt_types_/Flintium/...).
-To import all at once, use the tool located on project window: Administration/Utilities/Export Import All UDTs Individually
+To import all at once, use the tool located on project window: Flintium/Administration/Utilities/ExportImportUDTs
 Import /flintium-tags/instance.json into the root Tags folder in the Ignition Designer
 Import the tag-groups file (/flintium-tags/groups folder) into Ignition using the Designer
 Create a Logix Driver device called "plc1" on the gateway webpage
 Create a database connection called "historydb" on the gateway webpage
 Create an internal user source using the Ignition gateway webpage, called "FlintiumUserSource"
-Import /flintium-security/roles.json using the tool located on project window: Administration/Utilities/Export Import Roles and Users
+Import /flintium-security/roles.json using the tool located on project window: Flintium/Administration/Utilities/ExportImportRolesAndUsers
-Import /flintium-security/users.json using the tool located on proejct window: Administration/Utilities/Export Import Roles and Users
+Import /flintium-security/users.json using the tool located on proejct window: Flintium/Administration/Utilities/ExportImportRolesAndUsers

 USER SOURCE, USERNAMES & PASSWORDS
 The project's user source is 'FlintiumUserSource' by default.
 Note: This means that users must belong to FlintiumUserSource to log into a client.